-20 (3) Receipt and integration of information from 21 third-party inventory control and tracking systems under 22 Section 20-2A-60.
+1 (3) Receipt and integration of information from 2 third-party inventory control and tracking systems under 3 Section 20-2A-60.

-(c) The commission shall seek bids to establish, operate, and maintain the statewide seed-to-sale tracking system under this section.
-The commission shall do all of the following:

-(1) Evaluate bidders based on the cost of the service and the ability to meet all of the requirements of this chapter.

-4 (2) Give strong consideration to the bidder's 5 ability to prevent fraud, abuse, and other unlawful or 6 prohibited activities associated with the commercial trade in 7 cannabis and medical cannabis in this state, and the ability 8 to provide additional tools for the administration and 9 enforcement of this chapter.

-(3) Institute procedures to ensure that the person awarded the contract does not disclose or use the information in the system for any use or purpose except for the enforcement, oversight, and implementation of this chapter.

-14 (4) Require the person awarded the contract to 15 deliver the functioning system by 180 days after award of the 16 contract.

-17 (d) The commission may terminate a contract with the18 person awarded the contract for a violation of this chapter.
+- (c) The commission shall seek bids to establish, operate, and maintain the statewide seed-to-sale tracking system under this section.
+The commission shall do all of the following: - (1) Evaluate bidders based on the cost of the service and the ability to meet all of the requirements of this chapter. - (2) Give strong consideration to the bidder's ability to prevent fraud, abuse, and other unlawful or prohibited activities associated with the commercial trade in cannabis and medical cannabis in this state, and the ability to provide additional tools for the administration and enforcement of this chapter. - (3) Institute procedures to ensure that the person awarded the contract does not disclose or use the information in the system for any use or purpose except for the enforcement, oversight, and implementation of this chapter. - (4) Require the person awarded the contract to deliver the functioning system by 180 days after award of the contract. - (d) The commission may terminate a contract with the person awarded the contract for a violation of this chapter. - (e) The information in the system is confidential and is exempt from disclosure under the Open Records Act,

-(e) The information in the system is confidential and is exempt from disclosure under the Open Records Act, Article 3 of Chapter 12 of Title 36; provided, however, information in the system may be disclosed for purposes of enforcing this chapter.
+Article 3 of Chapter 12 of Title 36; provided, however, information in the system may be disclosed for purposes of enforcing this chapter.

-(a) Beginning September 1, 2021, a person may apply to the commission for a license for an integrated facility or for a license in one of the following independent categories:

-1 Cultivator, processor, secure transporter, state testing 2 laboratory, or dispensary.
-The application shall be made under 3 oath on a form provided by the commission and shall contain 4 information as prescribed by the commission, including, but 5 not limited to, all of the following:

-6 (1) The name, business address, business telephone 7 number, and Social Security number or if applicable, federal 8 tax identification number, of the applicant.

-(2) The identity of every individual having any 9 10 ownership interest in the applicant with respect to which the license is sought.
-If the disclosed entity is a trust, the 11 application shall disclose the names and addresses of all 12 13 trustees and beneficiaries; if a privately held corporation, the names and addresses of all shareholders, officers, and 14 15 directors; if a publicly held corporation, the names and addresses of all shareholders holding a direct or indirect 16 17 interest of greater than five percent, officers, and 18 directors; if a partnership or limited liability partnership, the names and addresses of all partners; if a limited 19 20 partnership or limited liability limited partnership, the 21 names of all partners, both general and limited; or if a limited liability company, the names and addresses of all 22 23 members and managers.
+- (a) Beginning September 1, 2022, a person may apply to the commission for a license for an integrated facility or for a license in one of the following independent categories: Cultivator, processor, secure transporter, state testing laboratory, or dispensary.
+The application shall be made under oath on a form provided by the commission and shall contain information as prescribed by the commission, including, but not limited to, all of the following: - (1) The name, business address, business telephone number, and Social Security number or if applicable, federal tax identification number, of the applicant. - ownership interest in the applicant with respect to which the license is sought.
+If the disclosed entity is a trust, the application shall disclose the names and addresses of all trustees and beneficiaries; if a privately held corporation, the names and addresses of all shareholders, officers, and directors; if a publicly held corporation, the names and addresses of all shareholders holding a direct or indirect interest of greater than five percent, officers, and directors; if a partnership or limited liability partnership, the names and addresses of all partners; if a limited partnership or limited liability limited partnership, the names of all partners, both general and limited; or if a limited liability company, the names and addresses of all members and managers.